Tuition and Financial Aid for Pharm.D. Professional Program Students

 Tuition and fees are subject to change by the state Legislature and/or university action.

 All Pharm.D. students have summer curriculum as part of the program.
 Summer financial aid is awarded in the month of May to those enrolled in 6 or more summer credit hours.
 Summer aid is awarded from the 2023-24 FAFSA.

 Applying for Financial Aid

-Students should apply for financial aid as soon as possible after January 1, even if they have not yet been admitted.
+Students should apply for financial aid as soon as possible after December 1, even if they have not yet been admitted.
 All financial aid applicants must accept the offer of admission before aid can be awarded even if their financial aid file is complete.

-To apply for financial aid, a student must complete the Free Application for Federal Student Aid (FAFSA).
+To apply for financial aid, a student must complete the free Application for Federal Student Aid (FAFSA).

 Soon after the FAFSA has been submitted to the Central Processor at the Department of Education, students will receive a Student Aid Report (SAR).
 Students should review their SAR and make corrections to the Central Processor.
-At the same time that students receive their SAR, the UH Office of Financial Aid will receive the student's information electronically.
+At the same time that students receive their SAR, the UH Office of Scholarships & Financial Aid will receive the student's information electronically.